seed-run/homepage/_docs/manually-deploying.md

 ### Force Deploys

-By default, Seed will only deploy the services that have been updated.
-You can read more about [how Seed figures out which services need to be deployed here]({% link _docs/deploying-monorepo-apps.md %}).
-To skip this check and deploy all your services, select the **Force deploy** option.
+By default, Seed will only deploy the services and Lambda functions that have been updated.
+You can [read more about Incremental Deploys here]({% link _docs/what-are-incremental-deploys.md %}).
+To skip this check and deploy all your services and Lambdas, select the **Force deploy** option.

 ![Select force option](/assets/docs/manually-deploying/select-force-option.png)